Aristocratjnr/Inventory-Asset-Management/README.md

 - **Main Application:** Access the main application to add, edit, and list computers.
 Use the search and filtering options to quickly locate specific computers.

-## Contributing
-Contributions are welcome!
-If you have any ideas, suggestions, or discover issues, please create a GitHub issue or fork the repository and submit a pull request.

-## Acknowledgments

-CIMS is built with [Django](https://www.djangoproject.com/), utilizing Bootstrap 5 for the frontend and incorporating icons from [Font Awesome](https://fontawesome.com/).